apcs-assignments-fall2021/w8d2-week-8-day-2-nl384/README.md

-# Week Eight Day TwoL Rational Class
+# Week Eight Day Two: Rational Class

 In this assignment, you'll be implementing the Rational class.
 Please see Canvas for details on the classwork/homework.

 Add code to [Rational.java](src/main/java/Rational.java) to do the desired thing.

 ## Run your code with:
-The easiest way to run your code is to press the play button in [MyMain.java](src/main/java/MyMain.java).
+The easiest way to run your code is to press the play button in [RationalClient.java](src/main/java/RationalClient.java).

 However, you can also run your code by typing the following into the Terminal.